Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Introduction

-\paragraph{Contributions.} In this paper, we precisely address the design of generic algorithms for the quantitative model checking of denumerable MDPs.
-To do so, first, we build on the seminal work on decisive Markov chains~\cite{ABM07} and explore how the notion of decisiveness can be extended to Markov decision processes.
-We propose two notions of decisiveness, called $\inf$-decisiveness and $\sup$-decisiveness, which differ on whether the resolution of nondeterminism is angelic or demonic.
-These two notions are both conservative extensions of decisiveness for Markov chains.
-Second, we provide natural approximation schemes for the optimum (infimum and supremum) probabilities of reachability properties.
-These schemes provide a nondecreasing sequence of lower bounds, as well as a nonincreasing sequence of upper bounds, for the probability one wishes to compute.
-We then identify sufficient conditions for the two sequences to converge towards the same limit, thus yielding an approximation algorithm.
-Third, we show that the decisiveness notions we introduced are sufficient conditions for termination of our approximation schemes.
-As a consequence, for $\inf$-decisive MDPs, one can approximate the infimum reachability probability up to any error, and for $\sup$-decisive MDPs, one can approximate the supremum reachability up to any error.
+\paragraph{Contributions.} In this paper, we address the design of generic algorithms for the quantitative model checking of reachability objectives in countable MDPs.
+To do so, we first build on the seminal work on decisive Markov chains~\cite{ABM07} and explore how the notion of decisiveness can be extended to Markov decision processes.
+We propose two notions of decisiveness, called \emph{inf-decisiveness} and \emph{sup-decisiveness}, which differ on whether the resolution of nondeterminism is adversarial or cooperative.
+These notions are natural extensions of the existing decisiveness for Markov chains.
+Second, we provide approximation schemes for the infimum and supremum probabilities of reachability objectives.
+These schemes provide a non-decreasing sequence of lower bounds, as well as a non-increasing sequence of upper bounds, for the probability one wishes to compute.
+Third, we identify sufficient conditions related to decisiveness for the two sequences to converge towards the same limit, which is necessary for the scheme to terminate for any given error margin.
+We obtain that for $\inf$-decisive MDPs, one can approximate the infimum reachability probability up to any error, and for $\sup$-decisive MDPs, one can approximate the supremum reachability probability up to any error.